CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

 </div>
 > View this step [here](/developers/web-sdk/examples/maps/guides/interactivity-popups/step-2.html)

-If we want to highlight the features when the user clicks on them, we must use the `clickStyle` parameter.
+If you want to highlight the features when the user clicks on them, you must use the `clickStyle` parameter.
 The options are the same for this parameter and the `hoverStyle` parameter.
 The highlighting is removed when we click on another feature.

 ```js
 const countriesLayer = new carto.viz.Layer('ne_50m_admin_0_countries', carto.viz.style.basic(), {